-1. Seats in the Tbilisi Sakrebulo shall be allocated under the proportional system only to electoral subjects that received at least 4% of votes cast in the election.
-Seats shall be allocated under this article.
+1. Seats in the Tbilisi Sakrebulo shall be allocated under the proportional electoral system only to electoral subjects that received at least 2.5% of votes cast in the elections.
+Seats shall be allocated under the procedure established by this article.